gramineproject/gramine/Documentation/devel/features.md

 Gramine implements minimal session management via `setsid()` and `getsid()`.
 It is possible to make the calling process the leader of the new session, which is enough for many workloads (e.g. JVM).
 However, there are serious limitations:
-- in `getsid()`, not possible to get session id of other processes (only of this process),
+- in `getsid()`, it's not possible to get session id of other processes (only of this process),
-- impossible to send signals to a process group,
+- it's impossible to send signals to a process group,
 - daemonization is still broken: the orphaned child is not adopted by `init`, because there is no `init` process in Gramine.